sourcegraph/sourcegraph-public-snapshot/doc/admin/troubleshooting.md

 See [sourcegraph/sourcegraph#398](https://github.com/sourcegraph/sourcegraph/issues/398) for more information.

-> WARNING: Running Sourcegraph on ARM / ARM64 images is not supported for production deployments.
+> WARNING: Running Sourcegraph on Docker Toolbox for Windows is not supported for production deployments.

 ### Submitting a metrics dump